BLCK-B/BLCK-B.github.io/content/post/transformer-translate.md

 ### Hardware

-I decided later in the development to allow inference only on a GPU.
+I decided later during the development to allow inference only on a GPU.
 Some configurations, though not all, can be run on CPU.
 CPU inference is slower by orders of magnitude, and won't ever match a GPU.
 Though it can be optimised [somewhat](https://huggingface.co/docs/transformers/en/perf_infer_cpu).

 Nvidia (CUDA) GPUs work best with the setup.
 As for AMD, PyTorch and the extra dependencies introduced with quantized models are theoretically compatible according to their documentations.
 This is assuming a system with ROCm compatible AMD card in combination with the operating system.
 ROCm is available for most of [RX and Pro cards on Windows](https://rocm.docs.amd.com/en/docs-5.7.0/release/windows_support.html).
 Options on Linux are even [more limited](https://rocm.docs.amd.com/en/docs-5.7.0/release/gpu_os_support.html).

 Thanks to my friend Fjuro, I could test the behaviour on a Windows system with AMD card.
 The **bitsandbytes** quantization dependency reported "Only Intel CPU is supported by BNB at the moment".
-Processor is therefore also a factor in compatibility.
+CPU is another factor in compatibility.
 The dependency CTranslate2 accepts only hardware options in its constructor: **_device_: Device to use (possible values are: cpu, cuda, auto)**. **_device_=cuda** throws an exception related to CUDA driver and **_device_=auto** defaults to CPU.
 The conclusion: ROCm support is patchy.

 ### Translation

 A model usually trims the input that exceeds the maximum token limit.
-The token count of an input can be found from the tokenizer.
-In my experience, inputs with several sentences yield inconsistent results, often skipping sentences even with the token constraint.
-For this reason, the program translates sentence by sentence.
+The token count of a given input can be found from the tokenizer.
+In my experience, inputs with several sentences yield inconsistent results, often skipping sentences no matter the token constraint.
+For this reason, the utility translates sentence by sentence.

-Because the contents of {{<rawcode>}}< p >{{</rawcode>}} tags may contain more sentences, some logic must be able to split the text to individual sentences.
+Because the contents of {{<rawcode>}}< p >{{</rawcode>}} tags may contain more sentences, the code must be able to split the text to individual sentences.
 This must work reasonably well for hundreds of languages.
 For sentence detection, I implemented [NLTK's punkt module](https://www.nltk.org/api/nltk.tokenize.punkt.html):

 ```python
 import nltk